rahatyeasinemon/bit-integrations/readme.txt

 == Changelog ==

 = 2.3.2  =
-_Release Date -23th October 2024_
+_Release Date -30th October 2024_

 - **New Trigger :**
   - WooCommerce Bookings: Added support for WooCommerce Bookings trigger, allowing you to automate workflows based on new bookings and other related events.
+(Pro)

 - **New Features :**
   - OneClick Authorization feature added in GoogleSheet Action.